• Home

 • As a law student specializing in company law, you can expect to work on various legal matters related to businesses and corporations.

-• You may have to draft agreements for mergers, acquisitions, joint ventures, and other exciting ventures while offering legal advice on corporate or labour law matters.
+• You ought to have good drafting skills and the ability to draft agreements for mergers, acquisitions, joint ventures, and other exciting ventures while offering legal advice on corporate or labour law matters.

 • This includes advising clients on regulatory compliance, drafting legal documents, and representing clients in court.

-• You may also work on mergers and acquisitions, corporate governance, and securities law matters.
+• You might also get to work on mergers and acquisitions, corporate governance, and securities law matters.

 Salary and Benefits

-• The starting salary for law students specializing in company law can vary depending on the law firm and location.
+• The starting salary for law students specialising in company law can vary depending on the law firm and location.

-• In India, the starting salary for a law student can be around INR 6-8 lakhs per annum.
+• However, in India, the starting salary for a law student can be around INR 6-8 lakhs per annum.

-• However, with experience and expertise, the salary can increase significantly.
+• Further, with experience and expertise, the salary can increase significantly.

 Top Law Firms for Company Law Specialization

-1. Amarchand Mangaldas: Amarchand Mangaldas is one of the top law firms in India with a focus on company law.
-The firm provides legal advice and representation to clients in various sectors, including banking, infrastructure, and energy.
+1. Amarchand Mangaldas: Amarchand Mangaldas is one of the top law firms in India.
+It focuses on company law and provides legal advice and representation to clients in various sectors, including banking, infrastructure, and energy.

 2. Cyril Amarchand Mangaldas: Cyril Amarchand Mangaldas is another leading law firm specialising in company law.
 The firm has a strong reputation for providing top-notch legal advice to clients across different sectors, including healthcare, real estate, and technology.